Jeff Buser - Legacy of Alexander

 That decision was completely pragmatic.
 First, two single jewel cases

 are cheaper than one double CD case.
-Second, most of the songs on
+Second, the songs on Disc 1

 (or unhappy ones), you only need to buy the disc that fits your mood.